The simple tests you can do at home that can tell you so much.

 The test predicts: Your risk of heart disease.

-Last June, researchers at the University of Sydney released a study of 50,000 people that showed the quicker your walking pace, the lower your risk of cardiovascular disease, particularly as you age.
+Researchers at the University of Sydney released a study of 50,000 people that showed the quicker your walking pace, the lower your risk of cardiovascular disease, particularly as you age.

 Brisk walking was also linked with a 24 per cent reduction in the risk of death, while an average pace cut the risk by about a fifth.